shlienlab/raccoon/docs/clustering.rst

 Depending on which method has been chosen, different parameters are set as tunable for the optimizer (e.g. :math:`$\epsilon$` for DBSCAN or minimum population for HDBSCAN).
-With :code:`cparmrange` one can set the range to be explored.
+With :code:`cparm_range` one can set the range to be explored.
 By default, this is set as :code:`guess` which allows the algorithm to find an ideal range based on the elbow method.

 If :code:`'DBSCAN'` is chosen as clustering algorithm, its minimum value of cluster size can also be set